 SR aims to ensure all LAs and other waste collectors across England collect the same set of recyclable waste from households and non-household municipal premises including businesses.

-SR will require the collection of a core set of four dry recyclable waste streams compromising:;
+SR will require the collection of a core set of four dry recyclable waste streams comprising:

 - Glass, including bottles and jars.

-- Metal, including Aluminium and Steel tins, cans, jars, bottle lids, aerosols and Al trays, foils and tubes.
+- Metal, including aluminium and steel tins, cans, jars, bottle lids, aerosols and aluminium trays, foils and tubes.

 - Plastic, including bottles, pots, tubs, and trays made of PET, PE and PP, tubes, cartons and films/carrier bags made of mono PP, PE and mixed PP/PE

-LAs or other waste collectors must collect these waste streams separately or via any combination without the need for prior assessment.
+LAs or other waste collectors must collect these waste streams separately or in any combination without the need for prior assessment.

 Implementation deadlines for Simpler Recycling: